Biological Sciences

 Without plants, life on Earth would look very different to what it is now.
 Plants provide us with energy and food, shelter, and the oxygen that we are breathing.

 In this module, you’ll explore how important plants are in tackling global issues like climate change, sustainability, preserving biodiversity, finding new medicines, understanding societal inequalities, and living a healthy life.
 You'll study the fundamental biology of plants: how they grow, reproduce, and interact with bacteria, viruses, animals, and abiotic stresses like heat or drought.
-You will learn to appreciate the diversity of flowers, and how pollination drove their evolution.
+You'll learn to appreciate the diversity of flowers, and how pollination drove their evolution.

-You will discover how plants produce energy, oxygen, sugars and other components that are essential for life on Earth, as well as about cutting-edge research, gaining knowledge of pollen biology using a scanning electron microscope.
+You'll discover how plants produce energy, oxygen, sugars and other components that are essential for life on Earth, as well as about cutting-edge research, gaining knowledge of pollen biology using a scanning electron microscope.
 In addition, you’ll be given the chance to create a science article all about your chosen plant genus.

 Genetics